truenas/middleware/docs/userguide/index.rst

 Key Management
 ''''''''''''''

-If you check the “Enable full disk encryption” box during the creation of a ZFS volume, five encryption icons will be added to the icons that are typically seen when Viewing Volumes.
+If you check the "Enable full disk encryption" box during the creation of a ZFS volume, five encryption icons will be added to the icons that are typically seen when Viewing Volumes.
 An example is seen in Figure 8.1m.

 **Figure 8.1m: Encryption Icons Associated with an Encrypted ZFS Volume**

 |Figure81m_png|